trolldbois/python-haystack/README.md

 Introduction:
 =============

-python-haystack is an heap analysis framework, focused on classic C structure matching.
+python-haystack is an heap analysis framework, focused on searching and reversing of
+C structure in allcoated memory.

 The first function/API is the SEARCH function.
  - It gives the ability to search for known record types in a process memory dump (or live process's memory)